The Moon Is Down (film)

-The Moon Is Down is a 1943 American war film starring Cedric Hardwicke and Henry Travers and directed by Irving Pichel.
-It is based on the 1942 novel of the same name by John Steinbeck.
-During World War II, German soldiers occupy a small Norwegian town.
+The Moon Is Down is a 1943 American war film starring Cedric Hardwicke, Lee J. Cobb and Henry Travers and directed by Irving Pichel.
+The Screenplay was written by Nunnally Johnson and is based on the 1942 novel of the same name by John Steinbeck.
+This was Dorris Bowdon's last movie and Natalie Wood's first movie and features an uncredited John Banner, who would go on to play Sgt.
+Shultz in the TV comedy series Hogan's Heroes.